Celebrity hair stylist Vidal Sassoon dead at 84

 “I just consider being one of the luckiest people in the sense that creativity came to me and it flowed,” Sassoon told Reuters in the 2010 interview.

 He diversified his hair-styling interests by writing.
-In 1967 - at age 39 - he published an autobiography, “Sorry I Kept You Waiting Madam,” and in 1976, with his second wife Beverly, he wrote “A Year of Health and Beauty.”
+In 1967 - at age of 39 - he published an autobiography, “Sorry I Kept You Waiting Madam”, and in 1976, with his second wife Beverly, he wrote “A Year of Health and Beauty.”

 The book was a best-seller, but the marriage soon ended in a much-publicized divorce.
 His first marriage, to his receptionist Elaine Wood in 1956, had also ended in divorce in 1963.

-Sassoon married four times in total and had four children.
-His eldest daughter, Catya, died of an accidental overdose in 2002 at age 33.
+Overall, Sassoon would marry four times throughout his life and have four children.
+His eldest daughter Catya died of an accidental overdose in 2002 at age 33.

 After building a business with salons and styling products, Sassoon sold the rights to his name to Richardson-Vicks, a U.S. health and beauty supply company, in 1983.
 At that time his hair products alone were netting Vidal Sassoon Inc about $113 million dollars a year.